The Fitbit Versa continues to be a Best Seller Smartwatch even in 2020 and for a lot of Good Reasons!

 At the end of 2017, Fitbit brought to the market its first true smartwatch The Ionic.
-Right after they acquired the Peeble company (and their team of developers) they put all the effort on getting to the next level and create a tracker with an amazing operating system.
+Right after they acquired the Peeble company (and their team of developers) they put all the effort into getting to the next level and create a tracker with an amazing operating system.

 In a hurry?
 Check Today’s Price for the Versa on Amazon >